ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ### Typing around links

-CKEditor allows typing both at inner and outer boundaries of links to make the editing easier for the users.
+CKEditor 5 allows typing both at inner and outer boundaries of links to make the editing easier for the users.

 **To type inside a link**, move the caret to its (start or end) boundary.
 As long as the link remains highlighted blue, typing and and applying formatting will be done within its boundaries:

-{@img assets/img/typing-inside.gif 770 The animation showing typing inside the link.}
+{@img assets/img/typing-inside.gif 770 The animation showing typing inside the link in CKEditor 5 rich text editor.}

 **To type before or after a link**, move the caret to its boundary, then press the arrow key (<kbd>→</kbd> or <kbd>←</kbd>) once.
 The link is no longer highlighted and whatever text you type or formatting you apply will not be enclosed by a link:

-{@img assets/img/typing-before.gif 770 The animation showing typing before the link.}
+{@img assets/img/typing-before.gif 770 The animation showing typing before the link in CKEditor 5 rich text editor.}

 ## Installation